A Hamiltonian $\coprod\limits_n BO(n)$-action, stratified Morse theory and the $J$-homomorphism: Introduction

 Claim \ref{claim: 1} in \cite{JT} was motivated by the Nadler-Zaslow theorem (\cite{NZ}, \cite{Nadler-selecta}) and the notion of brane structures on an exact Lagrangian submanifold $L\subset T^*X$ in Floer theory (cf. \cite{Seidel}), whose obstruction classes are given by the Maslov class in $H^1(L,\bZ)$ and the second (relative) Stiefel-Whitney class in $H^2(L;\bZ/2\bZ)$.
 The obstruction classes are exactly the obstruction to the triviality of the composite map

 where $\varphi_{\bZ}$ is induced from the canonical commutative ring spectrum homomorphism $\bS\rightarrow\bZ$.

 For $L$ a compact exact Lagrangian submanifold in the cotangent bundle of a compact manifold, it is a prediction from Arnold's nearby Lagrangian conjecture that the classifying map $L\rightarrow B\Pic(\bS)$ is trivial.
 This is confirmed in \cite{AbouzaidKragh} whose approach is based on Floer (homotopy) theory (cf. \cite{CJS}).
 Using sheaf quantization over $\bZ$, it is proved in \cite{Guillermou} that this is the case when $\bS$ is replaced by $\bZ$.
 The sheaf of brane structures in our setting is called the Kashiwara-Schapira stack there.
-It is interesting to give a proof of the triviality of the classifying map using microlocal sheaf theory over ring spectra, and we will investigate this in a future work.
+In the subsequent work \cite{J-J}, we prove the triviality of the classifying map using microlocal sheaf theory over $\bS$.

 The $E_\infty$-structure of $BJ$ in Claim \ref{claim: 1} is used when the Gauss map $\gamma$ has an $E_\infty$-structure or more generally $E_n$-structure.
 An example that is crucial to the sheaf-theoretic approach to symplectic topology is the $E_\infty$-map $U\rightarrow U/O$ that comes from taking stabilization of the linear symplectic group actions on $T^*\bR^N$.
 In \cite{Lurie-circle}, it is conjectured that the obstruction to define a Fukaya category over $\bS$ on a symplectic $2n$-manifold $M$ is the composition